 DIYA YOGA’s motto is “appo deepo bhava”.
 It’s about supporting one’s own inner strength and creativity and life source light.
-We always need teachers to guide us on path, but in the end we walk alone on our path.
+We always need teachers to guide us on the path, but in the end we walk alone on our path.
 Diya yoga gives many tools to be on the path.
-We are dedicated to look in individual personality and work accordingly, we are all same and still we all have different ways, for some people sitting silent is meditations, may be for others dancing is necessary.
-We all have same goal, Inner peace, and Diya yoga is about finding your way to your own light thru different techniques e.g. asana, meditation(active or inactive), yoga Nidra, tantra, Yogic philosophy, taichi, or ayurveda.
+We are dedicated to looking in individual personality and work accordingly, we are all same and still we all have different ways, for some people sitting silently are meditations, maybe for others dancing is necessary.
+We all have the same goal, Inner peace, and Diya yoga is about finding your way to your own light thru different techniques e.g. Asana, Meditation(active or inactive), Yoga Nidra, Yogic philosophy, Yogic anatomy or Ayurveda.
 Supporting individual uniqueness and giving information and practice on different topics.

 One thing we guarantee that if you come to Diya yoga, you will experience what is shining inside you and you have not been able to allow it to come out.
-We have Yoga retreats, Meditation retreats, Yogic Chakra sadhna retreat, Yoga Nidra retreats.
+We have Yoga Teacher Trainings, Yoga retreats, Transformative Yoga Nidra Training.

 We at Diya yoga believe in individuality, during our yoga teacher training, we support everyone as an individual, as during this multystyle teacher training, we teach, Hatha yoga, Vinyasa yoga, Yin yoga and restorative yoga asana classes, so the student can choose what is his/her style and can deepen the practice and teach what they like with more understanding, 200 hour yoga ttc students get to look in, find our what is there best way to teach, we also support meditation a lot,

 Our Motto is “Be a light unto yourself” we support your inner teacher to come out and shine. we all are individual and we all have a different way to learn and teach. after this course, you will know what is your style and your way.